vottunio/vottun-unity-sdk/README.md

 - **Currency Name:** The name of the currency of the network where your project is.
 - **Currency Symbol:** The symbol of the currency of the network where your project is.
 - **Currency Decimals:** The number of decimals of the currency of the network where your project is.
-- **Network Rpc Urls:** An string array, where each string is a URL to an RPC of the network where your project is.
+- **Network Rpc Urls:** A string array, where each string is a URL to an RPC of the network where your project is.
-- **Network Block Explorer Urls:** An string array, where each string is a URL to a blockexplorer of the network where your project is.
+- **Network Block Explorer Urls:** A string array, where each string is a URL to a block explorer of the network where your project is.
-- **Network Icon Urls:** An string array, where each string is a URL to an icon of the network where your project is.
+- **Network Icon Urls:** A string array, where each string is a URL to an icon of the network where your project is.

 > :warning: ***The default configuration when you install the SDK is valid for the Avalanche Fuji Testnet***

-> :warning: ***The Network Icon Urls field is optional and you can leave it as an empty array if you want, for all the other fields, you can find the needed information on websites like https://chainlist.org***
+> :warning: ***The Network Icon URLs field is optional and you can leave it as an empty array if you want, for all the other fields, you can find the needed information on websites like https://chainlist.org***

 <br/>

 ### 3. Scene Setup

 Now it’s time to set up the scene where the Player will connect his wallet to your project.